Malagasy giant chameleon

-The Malagasy giant chameleon or Oustalet's chameleon (Furcifer oustaleti) is a large species of chameleon which is native to the entirety of Madagascar, but also has been introduced near Nairobi in Kenya (though its current status there is unclear) and in Miami-Dade County in the United States.
+The Malagasy giant chameleon (Furcifer oustaleti), also known commonly as Oustalet's chameleon, is a large species of chameleon which is native throughout Madagascar, but has also been introduced near Nairobi in Kenya (though its current status there is unclear) and in Miami-Dade County in the United States.
 It occurs in a wide range of habitats, even among degraded vegetation within villages, but is relatively rare in the interior of primary forest.

 Distribution and habitat

-F. oustaleti is endemic to Madagascar and is found throughout the island.
-It inhabits a very wide range of habitat types including dry deciduous forest, humid evergreen forest, montane savanna, degraded forests, agricultural areas and even urban settings.
-It is seldom found deep in the forest interior, but more on the edges.
+Furcifer oustaleti is endemic to Madagascar and is found throughout the island.
+It inhabits a very wide range of habitats including dry deciduous forest, humid evergreen forest, montane savanna, degraded forests, agricultural areas and even urban settings.
+It is seldom found deep in the forest interior, preferring the forest edges instead.

 Description

-With a maximum total length (including tail) of 68.5 cm, F. oustaleti is generally considered the world's largest species of chameleon by this measurement.
+With a maximum total length (tail included) of 68.5 cm, Furcifer oustaleti is generally considered the world's largest species of chameleon by this measurement.
 Exceptionally large Calumma parsonii (Parson's chameleon) and Trioceros melleri (Meller's chameleon) have been claimed to reach even greater lengths, but this remains unverified.
-F. oustaleti is relatively slender and its weight is surpassed by certain other large chameleon species that are more robust, notably C. parsonii.
-Large adult males of F. oustaleti typically weigh 400-500 g, but lower weights are common and females consistently weigh less.
+F. oustaleti is relatively slender, and its weight is surpassed by certain other large chameleon species that are more robust, notably C. parsonii.
+Large adult males of F. oustaleti typically weigh 400-500 g.
+However, lower weights are common, and females consistently weigh less.
 Females also remain considerably smaller than males in total length, reaching up to about 40 cm.
 The head bears a high casque with several crests, and a dorsal crest consisting of 45 or more small triangular spines, runs along the spine.

 The colouring of F. oustaleti is quite variable.
 Males are usually largely grey or brownish, sometimes with reddish-orange feet or underparts.
 Females are more variable and often more colourful than males, with base colour or markings in red, yellow and green being possible, and the eyelids can sometimes be blue.